Technical Report: A Roadmap for Indonesia’s Power Sector

 How Renewable Energy Can Power Java-Bali and Sumatera

-produced and consumed.
 The model assesses both the demand and supply dimensions of the power system.
-Looking ten years ahead, we have assessed different pathways for the Indonesia’s power system: what are the impacts of a moderate electricity demand growth on investment and power plant utilisation?
-What is the impact of adding considerable shares of wind and solar capacity to system cost, and how will the system ensure security of supply?
+Looking ten years ahead, we have assessed different pathways for Indonesia’s power system: what are the impacts of a moderate electricity demand growth on investment and power plant utilization?
+What is the impact of adding considerable shares of wind and solar capacity to system cost, and how will the system ensure the security of supply?